digital-asset/daml/triggers/simulations/overview.rst

 Trigger's interact with the ledger using a `CQRS <https://en.wikipedia.org/wiki/Command–query_separation#Command_Query_Responsibility_Separation>`_ pattern that utilises:

-- a trigger in-memory contract store - the readable or queryable contract data store
+- a trigger in-memory contract store - the readable or queryable contract store (ACS)
-- and a ledger contract store - the writable contract store.
+- and a ledger contract store - the writable contract store (ACS).

 These separate contract stores need to be kept in sync.
 This is accomplished using a `pub-sub <https://en.wikipedia.org/wiki/Publish–subscribe_pattern>`_ pattern where: